 Once you've got a few broad buyer persona profiles, you can use a template to fill in the details.

-Whilst this list will work for most buyer personas, the information you collect will largely depend on your business, your products or services and your customers!
+While this list will work for most buyer personas, the information you collect largely depends on your business, products or services, and customers!

 Fill in the rest

-You may consider customer interviews to be your main obstacle to creating buyer personas.
+You may consider customer interviews your main obstacle to creating buyer personas.
 They can require a lot of time and resources.

 Whilst customer interviews are invaluable for creating buyer personas, you can make a good start without them.
-You should be able to pull a significant amount of information from data that's already right in front of you.
+You should be able to pull significant information from data already in front of you.

 Google Analytics

-The 'Audience' feature in Google Analytics is helpful for creating buyer personas.
-It gives you insight into your website visitors.
-This includes visitors' ages, sexes, interests, locations and more.
+The 'Audience' feature in Google Analytics helps create buyer personas.
+It gives you insight into your website visitors, including their ages, sexes, interests, locations, and more.

-Spend some time using the software and use it to fill in some key details across each of your buyer personas.
+Use the software to fill in key details across each buyer's persona.

-You can also use Google Analytics to find information on common keywords and phrases used by your website visitors.
+You can also use Google Analytics to find information on common keywords and phrases your website visitors use.
 This will help you understand your customers' and prospects' questions, queries and problems.
 Look for common themes and add any relevant information to your buyer personas.

 Social media

-You can explore your audience further using the Business Manager on Facebook.
-Alongside similar insights to Google Analytics, Facebook Business Manager also offers information on Facebook-specific behaviours and trends.
+You can explore your audience further using Facebook's Business Manager.
+In addition to similar insights to Google Analytics, Facebook Business Manager also offers information on Facebook-specific behaviours and trends.

 You will find information on the types of pages your followers are interested in, their political stances and more.
 This should help you form a well-rounded picture of your buyer personas.